-Property Description Value Description Border Here you specify whether the rectangle is to have a border.
+Property Description Value Description Border Here you specify whether have a border. specify whether the rectangle is to order.
 0 1 Formula Transparent Pattern/color Formula wizard Color Color of the border.
 Width Width of the border in the unit of measure of the workspace Number Formula Formula wizard Rounding Rounding factor for the corners of the rectangle in % of the short edge of the rectangle.
 0% means square cornered; 100% means: the short edge of the rectangle is completely round (elliptical).
 Number Formula Formula wizard

-Shadow Here you de have a shac efine whether the rectangle is to dow.
-0 1 Formula Transparent Pattern/color Formula wizard - Pattern Shadow pattern.
+Shadow Here you de have a shac efine whether the rectangle is to low.
+0 1 Formula Transparent Pattern/color Formula wizard Pattern Shadow pattern.
 Color Shadow color.
 Width Width of the shadow in the unit of measure of the workspace.
 Number Formula Formula wizard